Jean-Charles Mériaux is a graduate of HEC Paris School of Management.

 Maxime Genevois graduated from Toulouse Business School in 2015.

-After several internship in financial analysis in DNCA Finance, Financière Arbevel and Rothschild & Cie Gestion, he joined the DNCA Finance management team in August 2015.
+After several internships in financial analysis at DNCA Finance, Financière Arbevel and Rothschild & Cie Gestion, he joined the DNCA Finance management team in August 2015.